Are you meant to fulfill your true purpose as a spiritual coach?

 Each moment of decision and action that supported my greater purpose were callings on my life.
-I was called to go to graduate school to become a teacher instead of following my original plan to go to medical school.
+I was called to become a teacher go to graduate school.

 You, too, may have already said yes to a calling that supports your spiritual purpose.
-You’ve probably made decisions, career moves, and taken opportunities throughout your lifetime that were leading you down the path to greater fulfillment and purposeful success.
+You’ve made decisions and taken opportunities throughout your life that were leading you down the path to your purpose.

-And maybe your spiritual path has brought you to this present moment because you’ve had a sense that you might be ready for something more.
+And maybe your spiritual path has brought you to this present moment because you’re ready for something more.

-Maybe, like me, that still, small voice has been beckoning you to the next level, the next calling, in fulfillment of your greater purpose.
+Maybe that still, small voice has been beckoning you to the next level in fulfillment of your greater purpose.

-If so, here are 7 signs spiritual life coaching might be your spiritual calling:
+If so, here are 7 signs you’re meant to be a spiritual coach:

 1. Your sense of purpose is rooted in serving others.

-If you resonate with this, you’re spiritually designed to do greater work in the world.
-Spiritual life coaching may be the best way for you to express your higher, spiritual purpose to the world.
+If you resonate, you’re spiritually designed to do greater work in the world.
+Becoming a spiritual coach may be the best way for you to express your higher, spiritual purpose to the world.